 Now, you can add an image of the proposed new building.
-For your practice presentation, an image file called COURT_NEW.JPG has been provided.
-You can find it in the folder SOFTMAKER\SAMPLES underneath your user folder.
+For your practice presentation, an image file called COURT\NEW.JPG has been provided.
+You can find it in the folder SOFTMAKER\SAMPLES underneath your DOCUMENTS folder (or your user folder).